 - Accommodates children 2-12 years and 20-100 pounds

-- Child is lying down on rear seat – particularly good for hips casted in extension (straight)
+- Child is lying down on rear seat is also acceptable after one year of age and is particularly good for hips casted in extension (straight)

 - Car beds

 - For newborns and very small infant or child is lying down within bed.
 Bed is secured on rear seat

 - AngelRide™ Infant Car Bed available at Adaptivemall

 - Accommodates infants under 9 pounds (4 kg) and 21.5 inches (51 cm)

 - If a proper safety seat/harness/bed cannot be obtained, the child may need to travel between the hospital and office appointments via ambulance.

 Whichever method is found safe, be certain it complies with FMVSS-213 standards.
 This also includes all children to be positioned in a rear-facing direction until 20 pounds (9 kg) AND at least 1 year old.
 Chest clips should be at armpit level.
 Refer to www.car-safety.org/basics.html for an excellent summary of general recommendations for infant/child restraint devices.
 Ratings for infant safety seats can be found at https://www.nhtsa.gov/portal/nhtsa_eou/info.jsp?type=all